ikuamike/Blinking_LED_with_Micropython/README.md

-# Blinking LED with Micropython
+# Blinking LED with Micropython :boom: :bulb:

 Documenting how I was able to set up and run Micropython on NodeMCU which is a esp8266 board and blink LED.